-After a little research on the internet, I understood it was Letterman’s call to have the theatre cooled to 55.
-And as one article in the New York Times stated, Colbert just inherited this temperature scheme without challenging it.
+After a little research on the internet, I understood it was Letterman’s call to have the theatre cooled to 55 (degree Farenheit).
+And as one op-ed that appeared in the New York Times stated, Colbert just inherited this temperature scheme without challenging it.

-As one comedian, Matt Ruby from Brooklyn points out on his blog –
+But fear not as one comedian, Matt Ruby from Brooklyn provides insight on this issue in a more objective light, pointing out on his blog that:

 Apparently back in the 80s, Dave experimented with different temperatures on different shows.
 He tried 75 one day.
 65 another day.
 The day he went with 55, jokes really hit and from then on that was the temperature.

 We understand that the theatre was intentionally cooled to an uncomfortable temperature (for the audience and crew members alike) in the interest of getting jokes across effectively.
 Did it work?
 Apparently, yes.
 The host himself had tried different temperature settings, starting at 75 and going down by decrements of 10.
 It seemed to work on the day of 55, and without further sampling, that was to stay – to this very day!
-While there could’ve been a more optimal temperature, or a better way to go about this experiment – neither CBS nor Letterman went further.
+While there could have existed a more optimal temperature, or a better method to go about this experiment, neither CBS nor Letterman had apparently tried further.

 Temperature aside, the Ed Sullivan theatre is one of the oldest landmark buildings in the area.
 When CBS acquired it, the place was apparently a mess – there were rats, the NYC kind of rats in the building.
 The theatre had been refurbished before Letterman could call it his home on Broadway and again before Colbert took over the show.
-Shortly before Colbert’s tenure at the Late Show, the great dome had been exposed and the original stained glass had been removed by CBS and moved to storage.
-The dome now has digital projection pointed at it.
-It was lit in recognization of Women’s day on March 8th, also the same day I witnessed the taping of the show and the nipple-raising cold of the historic Ed Sullivan theatre.
+Shortly before Colbert’s tenure at the Late Show, the great dome had been exposed and the original stained glass had been removed by CBS and moved to storage, according to the NYT op-ed.
+The dome now has digital projection all over – which I must admit is very sexy.
+You might get a lucky glimpse if you get seated on the balcony or the very front seats.
+It was lit with pink (eww..) graphics in recognition of Women’s day on March the 8th, also the same day I witnessed the taping of the show under Colbert and the nipple-raising cold of the historic Ed Sullivan theatre.